indiaaeevans/Virtual-Locker/README.md

-# SafeKeeper :lock: Full-stack home inventory application using MySQL, jQuery, and Bootstrap.
+# SafeKeeper :lock:

-#### A personal inventory for insurance, theft or relocation purposes.
+#### Keep track of your personal inventory for insurance, theft or relocation purposes.
+#### Application built with MySQL, jQuery, and Bootstrap.

 ## CONTENTS
 [:bust_in_silhouette: Sign in or Sign up](#user)